MAPF-Competition/Start-Kit/README.md

 You can check `version.txt` to know the current version of your start-kit.

 The `upgrade_start_kit.sh` will check which file is marked as an upgrade needed and pull those files from the start-kit.
+It will pull and stage the files, but not commit them.
+This allows you review the changes before commit them.

+For files stated as unmodifiable in [Parepare_Your_Planner.md](./Prepare_Your_Planner.md), you always commit their changes.

-The upgrade may overwrite some of your changes to `CMakeLists.txt` and `apt.txt`, you could compare the difference using `git diff` and decide whether to revert some modifications on these files.
+The upgrade may overwrite some of your changes to `CMakeLists.txt`, `compile.sh`, and `apt.txt`, you could compare the difference using `git diff` and decide whether to revert some modifications or partially accept changes on these files.

 The upgrade script will not touch any participants' created file, `python/pyMAPFPlanner.py`, `inc/MAPFPlanner.h` and `src/MAPFPlanner.cpp`.
 So that participants' implementations should not be influenced by the start-kit upgrade.